Why Didn't They Tell You?

 Featured Image: Ptolemaic Egyptians

 With the release of the latest Cleopatra movie depicting Cleopatra as a black woman, much controversy has been stirred up over the question of the race of Cleopatra.
 I am quite certain that Cleopatra was not black, but white, because she was not of Egyptian stock but of Macedonian origin.
 Macedon, where Alexander the Great hailed from, was located in Southeastern Europe.
-As they are today, the Macedonians were closely associated with the Greeks when Alexander the Great conquered Egypt and inaugurated the period of Macedonian/Ptolemaic rule in Egypt.
+As they are today, the Macedonians were closely associated with the Greeks when Alexander the Great conquered Egypt and inaugurated the period of Macedonian/Ptolemaic rule in Egypt.i why?

 Egypt was conquered in 332 BC by Alexander the Great of Macedon as he went on his conquering rampage.
 When Alexander died, at a very young age, his conquered empire was divided up amongst three of his generals.
 The part that went to the general Ptolemy included Egypt.
 This Macedonian/Ptolemaic rule in Egypt lasted some 300 years, until 30 BC when Egypt was made a province of Rome by Caesar Augustus.
 Cleopatra was the last Ptolemaic ruler of Egypt.
 Dynastic Egypt had passed away with the end of the 30th Dynasty in about 343 BC.
 After that, Egypt was ruled by one group of foreign conquerors after another; the most far-reaching of all the conquests was the Islamic Arab conquest of the 7th century AD.